Consultation on a Public Spaces Protection Order for parts of Liverpool City Centre

 The order would ban people from:

-The extension of the order is being proposed because the council considers that the activities regulated by the order may otherwise have a detrimental effect on the quality of life of people using this area of the city centre, and upon the wellbeing of children.
+The order is being proposed because the council considers that the activities concerned may have a detrimental effect on the quality of life of those in the locality.

 Documents we are consulting on